Our eleven key questions can help you decide whether or not taking all your pension in cash is the right choice for you.

 Once you fully encash your pension the decision cannot be reversed.
 If you are unsure about how you may provide for your dependants, we strongly recommend that you discuss it with a financial adviser first.Continue to question three

-Are you aware that you may have guarantees applying to your policy which you may lose if you fully encash?Yes No Not sure Change answer
+Are you aware that you may have valuable benefits on your policy such as a Guaranteed Annuity Rate which you may lose if you fully encash?Yes No Not sure Change answer

 Have you used the free government guidance service called Pension Wise?Yes No Not sure Change answer